jpp0ca/IARA_DeepOnet/README.md

 # IARA
 This project aims to disseminate acoustic data through the implementation of scientific work.
-The repository contains PyTorch code for reading the dataset in different configurations, separating folds, and training structures for the results presented in the article.
+The repository contains PyTorch code for reading the archive in different configurations,
+    separating standard folds, and training structures for the results presented in the article.

 ## Authors
 - **Main author**: Fábio Oliveira